- Unit Question - What is power? Where does it come from?

 Rise of Greek City-States Resources:

-- Ancient Greece Assignments - MrDowling.pdf (homework) Including: The Cradle of Civilizations WS, The Greek Poli WS, Sparta WS, Athens WS, Persia WS, & The Peloponnesian War WS
+- Ancient Greece Assignments - MrDowling.pdf (homework) Including: The Cradle of Civilizations WS, Homer WS, Sparta WS, Athens WS, Persia WS, & The Peloponnesian War WS

 - Ancient Greece 101 - An Empire of City-States (Video)